bashup/jqmd/README.md

 #### Extensions

 `jqmd` itself can be extended by other shell scripts, to make more-specialized tools or custom interpreters.
 Sourcing `jqmd` from a bash script will define all its functions, but not actually run a program.
-In this way, you can use all of the available functions described below in a shell script, rather than a markdown file.
-(You can also use or redefine jqmd's internal functions, but those not documented here are subject to change without notice!)
+In this way, you can use all of the available functions described below (plus any of `mdsh`'s underlying API) in a shell script, rather than a markdown file.
+(You can also use or redefine jqmd and mdsh's internal functions, but those not documented here or in the mdsh documentation are subject to change without notice!)

-If you are writing an extension (or reusing jqmd functions in another script), you should also read the section below on "How jqmd Works Internally".
-(Spoiler alert: use bash's `-e` and `-u` options in your script, *or else*.)
+If you are sourcing `jqmd` (whether it's to write an extension or reuse its functions), you should also read  the  [mdsh docs](https://github.com/bashup/mdsh), so that you'll know how to deal with the required `EXIT` trap and bash options.

+(Note: because of the limits of how `jq` syntax works, `jqmd` has to accumulate imports, definitions, and filters separately.
+And because the maximum amount of data that can be stored in a variable or passed on a command-line varies between platforms (and is sometimes quite small), these accumulations are done in temporary files.
+So a temporary directory is created on demand, and deleted on script completion by an `EXIT` trap.
+Therefore, if you define an `EXIT` trap in a script that sources `jqmd`, be aware that the trap **must** invoke `mdsh-teardown` to ensure the temporary directory gets wiped.)

 ### Available Functions